-• Approval of annual strategy, mid-year review and Annual Report
+Approval of annual strategy, mid-year review and Annual Report

-(ii) Treasury Strategy Group/Strategic Director Finance and Governance
+(ii) Treasury Strategy Group/Strategic Director of Resources

 - approval of/amendments to the organisation's adopted clauses, treasury management policy statement and treasury management practices. - budget consideration and approval. - approval of the division of responsibilities. - receiving and reviewing regular monitoring reports and acting on recommendations.